 <?php echo savvy_estimated_reading_time(); ?>

-How is the calculation done?
+How’s the calculation done?

 According to quick studies, an adult’s reading speed is about 250 words per minute.
 Since I don’t want to display pessimistic reading times, I used a reading speed of 200 words per minute in the function, even though most readers do it faster.

 Also, in my opinion, reading time depends on the type of content you are reading.
 If you need to analyze code or refer to graphs and others, it is clear that the reading time will be longer.
-Leah Cohen wrote a post on this blog and created a plugin that displays the estimated reading time in posts.